DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/template.md

 # Template Component Reference

-A React component that defines markup that will be rendered by a corresponding [TemplatePlaceholder](template-placeholder.md).
+A React component that defines markup that is rendered to the corresponding [TemplatePlaceholder](template-placeholder.md).

 ## User reference